nesfit/ICS/Lectures/Lecture_02/Lecture.md

 +++
 #### Inheritance and Subtyping
 * In some languages, inheritance, and subtyping are no different
-* Generally in statically-typed class-based OO languages, such as (C++, C#, Java), whereas in others, they differ
+* Generally in statically-typed, class-based OO languages such as C++, C#, and Java, whereas in others, they differ
   * **subtyping** *establishes an is-a relationship*
   * **inheritance**:
     * only *reuses implementation and establishes* a **syntactic relationship**